Beaconsfield Circular walk

 - In 120 metres you come to the end of what you can now see is Wilton Road, and to a traffic island planted with trees and bushes.
 Go round the left of this island, straight over the main road (slightly to the right) and down the enclosed public footpath dead ahead, with Ledborough Lane electricity substation on your left, your direction 20° initially.

-- Ignore ways off and keep straight ahead, initially between back gardens.
+- Ignore ways off and keep straight ahead, initially between fencing to back gardens.
 In 325 metres the gardens end on your right.
-Bear left with the path, your direction 5°, with a wooden fence on your left and a wooded area now on your right.
+Bear slightly left with the path, your direction 5°, with a wooden fence on your left and a wooded area now on your right.

-- In 350 metres [!] ignore a footpath to your right, marked by a footpath post, and keep ahead (slightly to your left), your direction 300°, the wooden fence still on your left
+- In 350 metres [!] ignore a faint footpath to your right and keep ahead (slightly to your left), your direction 300°, the wooden fence still on your left

 - In 75 metres the fence on your left turns left. [!]
-8 metres beyond this, at a footpath post, take the right-hand fork, ahead, your direction 345°, into the wood (not the 90°right turn).
-Keep to this path and, in 260 metres, by a post with yellow arrows, ignore the paths you cross to continue straight on, along the same path, due north.
+8 metres beyond this, at a footpath post with multiple yellow arrows take the right-hand fork, ahead, your direction 345°, into the wood (not the 90°right turn).
+Keep to this path and, in 260 metres, by a post with yellow arrows, ignore the paths you cross to continue straight on, along the same path, due north, and gently uphill through the wood.

-- In 25 metres, bear right on a main path and keep to it, ignoring ways off, for the next 500 metres, initially gradually uphill, following footpath posts.
-In 500 metres [!] a broad path joins from the left and you swing right , now close to the wood boundary on your right.
-You soon bear left to go down and up a dip, to reach a tree with an arrow pointing right.
-Here Turn right , your direction 115° and follow the path with a field over to your left.
-In 100 metres you have a wooden slat fence in front of a high boarded fence on your right-hand side.
+- Keep to the footpath, ignoring ways off, for the next 500 metres, steadily uphill, following footpath posts.
+In 500 metres [!] a broad path joins from the left, with two new marker posts on your left-hand side, and you swing right , now close to the wood boundary on your right.
+In 45 metres you bear left to go down and up a slight dip, to reach a tree with an arrow pointing right.
+Here Turn right , your direction 115° and follow the path with a field off to your left.
+In 190 metres you have a wooden slat fence in front of a high boarded fence on your right-hand side.

-- In 200 metres the path exits onto a lane with a three-armed footpath sign on your left and Wood Cottage over to your right.
+- In 200 metres the path exits onto a car-wide tarmac track with a four-armed footpath sign on your left and Wood Cottage over to your right.

-- In 300 metres, ignore a stile on your left at a crossroads, by a four-way footpath sign, and keep straight ahead, on the same track, now going up a hill, your direction east.
-200 metres brings you out to the top of this hill, with views through gates to left and right.
+- In 300 metres, ignore a stile on your left at a crosstracks, by a four-way metal footpath sign on a metal pole, and keep straight ahead, on the same track, now going up a hill, your direction east.
+The narrow path becomes steep until in 200 metres you come to the top of this hill, with views through gates to left and right.
 Just follow the path between hedgerows and underneath overhead cables.
-This path has a tendency to become overgrown in high summer.
+This path has a tendency to become overgrown in high summer - and it is muddy in winter.

-- In 200 metres the path brings you down on to a road where you turn left, your direction 40°, and walk along the road.
-In 250 metres the road curves sharply round to the right and you turn left off the road, to go straight ahead.
+- In 220 metres the path brings you down on to a lane where you turn left, your direction 40°, and walk along the lane.
+In 250 metres the lane curves sharply round to the right and you leave the lane, to go straight ahead.

 - In 10 metres you pass a barrier and enter Hodgemoor Woods.
-In 40 metres at Widmer Corner footpath post ignore a turn to the left and keep ahead, your direction 20° initially.
-Keep to this bridleway and at the first junction, in 140 metres, as the bridleway swings to the right, leave it and take the left fork, more or less straight on, your direction due north.
+In 40 metres at Widmer Corner footpath post ignore a turn to the left and keep ahead, your direction 20° initially, into the wood.
+Keep to this bridleway and at the first junction, in 140 metres, as the bridleway swings to the right, leave it and take the left fork, more or less straight on, gently uphill, your direction due north, to go past a no horse-riding post.

-- In 250 metres cross a main horse-riding track and keep ahead, now back on a bridleway.
-In 50 metres you pass a crater on your right.
-In a further 110 metres, uphill, you come to a T-junction with what once was a corrugated barn dead ahead (all that now remains is its slab and foundations).
+- In 250 metres cross a main horse-riding track and keep ahead.
+In 50 metres you pass a deep crater on your right.
+In a further 110 metres, uphill, you come to a T-junction with what once was a corrugated barn dead ahead (all that now remains is its slab and foundations, behind a wooden fence).
 Here you turn right.
 In 30 metres, walk past the entrance gate to the former barn on your left.
 25 metres beyond that, there are two paths going off to the right.

 - In 70 metres keep ahead at a path crossing.
-In a further 80 metres, bear right with the track, now due south, through a potentially muddy stretch.
+In a further 80 metres, veer right with the track, now due south, through a potentially muddy stretch.

-- In 75 metres, bear left on the track through a grassier area, your direction now 110°.
+- In 75 metres, veer left on the track through a grassier area, your direction now 120°.
 In 80 metres you come out to a path junction. [!]
 Turn left onto the gravel track, your direction 80°.
 In 25 metres you pass on your left-hand side a permitted horse-riding post.
 Continue ahead, soon gently downhill

-- In 80 metres you pass another permitted horse-riding post on your left and in a further 5 metres, at a path crossing [!] turn right, your direction 100°, slightly downhill.
-In 20 metres you pass a permitted horse-riding post on your left and in a further 15 metres, at a T-junction, [!] go left, your direction 10°, and immediately in 3 metres, [!] go right, on a bridleway, which is initially narrow but soon widens as you head downhill, your direction 120 °.
+- In 80 metres next to a wooden horse blocking barrier on your left, at a path crossing [!], turn right, your direction 100°, slightly downhill.
+In 20 metres you pass a permitted horse-riding post on your left and in a further 15 metres, at a T-junction, [!] go left, your direction 10°, and immediately in 3 metres, [!] go right, on a bridleway, which is initially narrow but soon widens as you head downhill, your direction 120°.

 - Keep to this bridleway, downhill, ignoring all ways off.
-In 175 metres a path joins from your right, with a permitted riding post on your left and a no riding post on your right.
-The track swings left and in a further 140 metres, as the bridleway curves sharply around to the left uphill, you follow the narrower path curving off to your right, your direction 140° initially.
+In 175 metres a path joins from your right, with a no riding post on your left and a no riding post on your right, and in a further 140 metres, as the bridleway curves sharply around to the left uphill, you follow the narrower path curving off to your right, - now on the level - through the wood, your direction 140° initially.

 - Ignore ways off and, in 130 metres, you come to a T-junction near to the edge of the wood, and you turn left along the path as it follows the tree line, your direction 50° initially.

-- In 5 metres ignore a fork right.
-In a further 30 metres, turn right through the trees, with an open field visible ahead.
-This takes you out of the wood, around a wooden barrier, onto a car-wide earth track, where you turn left, gently uphill, with the edge of the wood on your left-hand side, and a post and wire fence to the open field on your right, your direction 20°.
+- .
+In 15 metres ignore a fork right.
+In a further 30 metres, by a post on your left with a yellow arrow, turn right through the trees, with an open field visible ahead.
+This takes you out of the wood in 15 metres around a wooden horse blocking barrier, onto a car-wide earth track, where you turn left, gently uphill, with the edge of the wood on your left-hand side, and a post and wire fence to the open field on your right, your direction 20°.

 - In 175 metres the track levels out and opposite a metal farm gate, it swings left, then right, your direction now 45 °.
-In a further 100 metres, where the track swings left, keep ahead to go through a wooden barrier.
+In a further 100 metres, where the track swings left, keep ahead to pass to the side of a redundant wooden barrier.
 Now turn right down the left-hand side of the field, your direction 120°.

 - Continue along the left-hand edge of this field, your direction 175°.
 In 150 metres go through a field boundary and keep ahead on this grassy path, still following the left-hand edge of this field.